Implosion of Tangipahoa water well will cost $686k in repairs; investigation launched to find the cause

 But signed minutes from the Tangipahoa Water District contest these claims.

-They says that Air Products only took into consideration a "single shot theory" and continues to say that the company did not take into consideration the "cumulative effects of thousands of shots over a period of time."
+They say that Air Products only took into consideration a "single shot theory" and continue to say that the company did not take into consideration the "cumulative effects of thousands of shots over a period of time."

 They also allege that the Dutch Lane well started experiencing issues in January of this year.
 They say that's "around the same time Air Products started their shot exploration."